Scottin3d/Disassembler/README.md

 4. Whole System, testing was done on the complete system.
 All of the local opcode tests were brought together and used in a single test file.
 5. Decoding disassembler, The starting address of the disassembler was used to test that it properly output the correct disassembled instruction aswell as had the correct output for commands that were not meant to dissassemble.

-How testing was conducted:
+### How Tsting Was Conducted
 For each opcode, we created a test file that we would load the data into our main program before execution.

-We track bad instruction outputs at the top of the file and idicate the bad instruction in-line.
+We tracked bad instruction outputs at the top of the file and idicate the bad instruction in-line.
 We also note the start and stop of the file in memory for easy use when testing.
 Each test file tests all required cases for the opcode, separated in groups or registers/address and absolute/immediate data.

 ### Coding Standards
 When writing code, subroutines should be left justified, followed by the instruction at three tabs.
 Comments should be made at nine tabs.
 Each line does not require a comment, however an asterisk should be placed at nine tabs.

 ### Register Usage
 For continuity, we utilized registers as followed: